codarrenvelvindron/codarren.github.io/_drafts/Google_search_alternative_improved_my_search_precision.md

 So, I compared the two until I found the answer.

-Btw, I encourage you to use ecosia, every 45 searches you make, plants a tree!

 ## It's all about precision
 On google search if i'm looking for "an api client for python for some product"